isovector/certainty-by-construction/src/book/4-decidability.lagda.md

   pattern branch lo a hi = xbranch a lo hi
 ```

-And just as before, we will also add a `leaf` pattern:
+And just as before, we will also add a `ctor:leaf` pattern:

 ```agda
   pattern leaf lo<a a a<hi = branch (empty lo<a) a (empty a<hi)
 ```

-Returning to the issue of `insert`, we notice one big problem with putting the
+Returning to the issue of `def:insert`, we notice one big problem with putting the
-bounds in the type index: it means that `insert` could *change the type* of the
+bounds in the type index: it means that `def:insert` could *change the type* of the
-`BST` if it is outside the original bounds!
+`type:BST` if it is outside the original bounds!
 This is a bad state of affairs, and
 will dramatically harm our desired ergonomics.
 For the time being, we will
 sidestep the issue and merely require proofs that `a` is already in bounds.

-The implementation of `insert` is nearly identical to our original,
+The implementation of `def:insert` is nearly identical to our original,
 extrinsically proven version:

 ```agda